pec0ra/buvic/README.md

 ```
 Docker hub will automatically build the corresponding docker image (Note: it can take a few hours until the images are built).

-Alternatively, you can run the script `release.py` which will do these steps automatically.
+Alternatively, you can run the script `release.py <version>` which will do this automatically.

 ## Docker